 In live casinos, some players scout machines by checking meters to see the cashout totals for the previous player.
 Some scouts play only machines that have paid a lot under the assumption it's a hot machine.
 Other avoid those that have paid out, assuming it's due for a cold streak.

-Neither assumption is any real clue as to what the game will do next.
-Results are random and the odds are the same after a cold streak as they are after a hot streak.
+Neither assumption is a clue as to what the game will do next.
+Results are random and the odds are the same after a cold streak as after a hot streak.